 Objective

-This document describes the REST (Representational State Transfer) interface for Service Metadata Publication within the Business Document Exchange Network (BUSDOX).
+This document describes the REST (Representational State Transfer) interface for Service Metadata Publication within the Peppol Network.
 It describes the request/response exchanges between a Service Metadata Publisher and a client wishing to discover endpoint information.
 A client could be an end-user business application or an Access Point.
 It also defines the request processing that must happen at the client.

 Scope

-This specification relates to the Technical Transport Layer i.e. BusDox specifications.
-The BusDox specifications can be used in many interoperability settings.
+This specification relates to the Technical Transport Layer i.e. Peppol Network specifications.
+The Peppol Network specifications can be used in many interoperability settings.
 In the Peppol context, it provides transport for procurement documents as specified in the Peppol Profiles.

 Fig. 1: Peppol Interoperability